-- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, care arrangements, or special guardianship order. - 2.
-Children referred by Harrow's Special Education Needs Assessment and Review Service. - Other children
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, care arrangements, or special quardianship order. - 2.
+Children referred by Harrow's Special Education Needs Assessment and Review Service. - 3.
+Sibling link (i.e. older brothers/sisters) Children with a brother or sister attending the primary, infant school or linked junior school at the time of admission.
+(Proposed criterion) - 4.
+Other children